 The fact remains that the AUKUS plan would weaken America's submarine forces in a war with China.
 Even if Australia promised that its RAN [Royal Australian Navy] Virginia-class subs would fight alongside American boats in a war with China, our inexperienced crews would not operate them as effectively as US crews.
 And could the US be certain of our commitment?
-Canberra has refused to make that promise.
+Canberra has (continued...)